LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 - 5-6: you get what you want
 - 3-4: you get what you want, but something else happens as well
 - 1-2: you don't get what you want.
 There are only consequences.
+Your spell backfires in some way